UkiDLucas/book-genomics-easy-as-pi/README.md

 I would love to see people contrubuting more information to the existing version and in the future create translations.

+### Why book content is in "en" folder?

+I have placed all English content in "en" folder so it is easy in the future to translate the text to other langauages, e.g. Spanish will have a copy in "es", Russian in "ru" and Polish in "pl" folder.

 ### You can be a co-author

 If you would like to contribute to the book please review [CONTRIBUTING.md file](https://github.com/UkiDLucas/genomics-easy-as-pi-book/blob/master/CONTRIBUTING.md).
 The most influencial contributors will be listed in begining of the book, in contributors' section.